-- Deliver a standardized SEL curriculum through a freshman advisory or study hall so that all freshmen have a foundational skill set as they navigate the transition to the high school environment.
+- Deliver a standardized SEL curriculum through a freshman advisory or study hall so that all freshmen have a foundational skillset as they navigate the transition to the high school environment.

-- Work with counselors, social workers, and deans to continue to deliver SEL curriculum through advisory or study hall periods in subsequent high school years.
+- Work with counselors, social workers, and deans to continue to deliver the SEL curriculum through advisory or study hall periods in subsequent high school years.
 Empower upperclassmen to be student leaders within the advisory and assist in providing an embedded mentoring framework with SEL competencies.

 - Empower advisory boards.
-There is great power in engaging student voice and securing active participation from community and board members.
+There is great power in engaging student voice and securing active participation from the community and board members.
 Provide a framework to allow these voices to be heard and acted upon.

 Cultural, Historical, & Gender Issues

-Establish a robust discrimination policy all-encompassing of age, race, sex, religion, gender, gender identity, and all demographic possibilities that establishes your institution as one that does not tolerate any type of hate speech and celebrates all differences.
+Establish a robust discrimination policy all-encompassing of age, race, sex, religion, gender, gender identity, and all demographic possibilities that establish your institution as one that does not tolerate any type of hate speech and celebrates all differences.

-- Create gender support plans that allow for preferred pronouns, preferred restroom usage, gender neutral spaces and other accommodations that will be updated yearly to reflect and support a student’s growth and continued development.
+- Create gender support plans that allow for preferred pronouns, preferred restroom usage, gender-neutral spaces and other accommodations that will be updated yearly to reflect and support a student’s growth and continued development.

 - Differentiate a professional development and psychoeducational plan for administrators, staff, support staff, and custodial maintenance staff.
 Often times various staff groups are left out and they can be a crucial component for connecting with students and creating a safe space for all.